Canadian Women's Foundation

 Finances

-Charity Intelligence sent an update of this report to Canadian Women’s Foundation for review.
+This charity report is an update that has been sent for review to Canadian Women’s Foundation.
 Changes and edits may be forthcoming.

 Financial Review